 Students are identified as good candidates for Math Corps participation through a two-step process.
 First, teachers or other school staff recommend students for Math Corps based on student performance or previous service.
 Second, tutors administer a benchmark assessment to recommended students.
 Students who score below benchmark targets that are linked to future academic success are eligible to receive Math Corps tutoring (see Appendix A for more information on the benchmark targets).

-After identifying eligible students, the tutor works with their Internal Coach to select which students will be served, called the tutor’s “caseload”.
+After identifying eligible students, the tutor works with their Internal Coach to select which students will be served, called the tutor’s “caseload.”
 Coaches set the caseload using a number of factors such as the school’s schedule and other services available to eligible students.
-The number of students on a caseload depends on the tutor’s service commitment.
-Full-time tutors aim to serve 24 or more students at a time while part-time tutors serve 12 students.
+The number of students on a caseload depends on the tutor’s service term commitment.
+Full-time tutors serve a caseload of 24 or more students while part-time tutors serve a caseload of 12 students.
 Interventions can be delivered to two or three students at the same time.
 Serving more students in groups of three increases the number of students served per tutor.

 Table 2 displays the number of students served by grade across all schools.
 Most tutors were placed in elementary schools, leading to fourth and fifth grade having the greatest number of students served.